solacerace/notes_public/notes_cpp.md

 32. Atomic test v/s test and set
 33. Cache line and why?
 34. structure padding
 35. Fastest way to read/write to files.
+(Q)
 36. Simple TCP server and client program.
-37. Difference b/w epoll and accept based tcp server
+37. Difference b/w epoll and accept based tcp server.
+38. Possible ways to branch, tag dispatch, if constexpr,
+39. Matrix multiplication with memory friendly. ( the inner loop is swapped).
+40. What is the best way to measure time - RDTSP any other way (Q).
+41. Datastructure for representing list of orders in OMS.
+42. Threading model with hot path thread and auxiliary threads (Q).
+43. Thread priority and its relevance with core pinning (Q).
+44.